 "We have audited the consolidated financial statements prepared by HUGO BOSS AG, Metzingen, comprising the income statement, the statement of comprehensive income, the statement of financial position, the consolidated statement of changes in equity, the statement of cash flows as well as the notes to the consolidated financial statements together with the group management report, which has been combined with the management report of the Company, for the fiscal year from 1 January to 31 December 2016.
 The preparation of the consolidated financial statements and the group management report in accordance with IFRSs as adopted by the EU and the additional requirements of German commercial law pursuant to Sec.
-31 5a (1) HGB ["Handelsgesetzbuch": German Commercial Code] is the responsibility of the Company's management report based on our audit.
+31 5a (1) HGB ["Handelsgesetzbuch": German Commercial Code] is the responsibility of the Company's management.
+Our responsibility is to express an opinion on the consolidated financial statements and on the management report based on our audit.